-These are a cheap square U-bolt clamp that is designed to clamp over the drawbar and the hitch tube.
+These are cheap square U-bolt clamps that are designed to clamp over the drawbar and the hitch tube.
 It will pull the two pieces of metal into each other so there is zero play in the hitch.

-Usually, I find the tow hitch rattles due to not enough weight on the tow ball causing it to bounce around.
-Often this is when I carry a bike on the back of the car.
+Usually, I find the tow hitch rattles due to not having enough weight on the tow ball causing it to bounce around.
+Often this is when I carry a bike on the back of the car towball.

 The hitch clamp solves the rattle problem by clamping down the sliding drawbar.
 Often these drawbars are only held in with a quick removable pin.
 This is where you can get some rattle due to oversized tolerances.

 They are made this way so you can quickly remove the tow hitch to adjust the length or to install a hitch safe.
 Even if you get dirt or rust in your car tow hitch you still should be able to adjust it easily.